coditorium/nodejs-read-config/README.md

 - **readConfig.sync(path, [opts])** - Loads configuration file synchronously.
 - **readConfig.async(path, [opts], callback)** - Loads configuration file asynchronously.

+All json files are loaded using [JSON5](https://www.npmjs.com/package/json5) library.
+It means you can add comments, and skip quotes in your config files - thank you json5;).

 ### Parameters

 - **path** (String/Array) - path (or array of paths) to configuration file.
 If passed an array of paths than every configuration is resolved separately than merged hierarchically (like: [grand-parent-config, parent-config, child-config]).